Wattleseed Ensemble

 About

-Melbourne-based collective Wattleseed Ensemble brings some of Australia’s most exciting young performers together, combining their expertise on period instruments with wide-ranging repertoire and a love of storytelling through music.After their debut in the midst of the COVID pandemic at the online Port Fairy Spring Music Festival in November 2020, they have performed for Musica Viva Australia, the Melbourne Recital Centre, and the 3MBS festival Music, She Wrote.
+Melbourne-based collective Wattleseed Ensemble brings some of Australia’s most exciting performers together, combining their expertise on period instruments with wide-ranging repertoire and a love of storytelling through music.After their debut in the midst of the COVID pandemic at the online Port Fairy Spring Music Festival in November 2020, they have performed for Musica Viva Australia, the Melbourne Recital Centre, and the 3MBS festival Music, She Wrote.
 In March 2022 they embarked on their first tour, HOME: a concert that explored the incredibly diverse, yet unifying concept of home that each person, and each piece of music holds.
-At its centre was the premiere of a new work by Melbourne-based composer Matt Laing, an ambitious and thought-provoking piece based on the changing environment of the Fleurieu Peninsula in South Australia.In 2024, Wattleseed will tour REJUVENATION: a synthesis of baroque and folk tunes weaving a story of fragility and re-emergence.
-Wattleseed eagerly anticipates returning to regional VIC and furthering connections with that area.Wattleseed’s raison d’etre is to bring diverse audiences together in harmonious contemplation of music, and the things that make us human.
+At its centre was the premiere of From Home by Melbourne-based composer Matt Laing, an ambitious and thought-provoking piece based on the changing environment of the Fleurieu Peninsula in South Australia.In 2025, Wattleseed will finally bring Matt's work home to the Fleurieu, and record it as a stunning new art/music video with videographer Denis Smith.Wattleseed’s raison d’etre is to bring diverse audiences together in harmonious contemplation of music, and the things that make us human.
 From Hildegard von Bingen, they flow seamlessly into the high Baroque, folk music and contemporary Australian works, creating fascinating and intimate sound worlds.
 Wattleseed is dedicated to fostering meaningful connection with the VIC regions through advocacy and education.

 Projects